 We provide a wide range of everyday activities for families at the Sainsbury Centre, as well as a busy programme of fun family events.

 There are also baby-changing facilities at the Centre as well as cloakrooms where buggies can be left for the duration of your visit.
+If visiting an exhibition, please note that wheeled toys are not permitted inside the galleries.

 Buggies and pushchairs

-Buggies are welcome and usable throughout the building – with lifts to access the lower galleries 1, 2 and 3 and west mezzanine
+Buggies are welcome and usable throughout the building – with lifts to access the lower galleries 1, 2 and 3 and west mezzanine.

 Baby changing areas

-Baby changing facilities are located in the toilets near the Modern Life Café
+Baby changing facilities are located in the toilets near the Modern Life Cafe.

-Drinking water is freely available from either of the two cafes
+Drinking water is freely available from either of the two cafes.

 The Sainsbury Centre is accessible to disabled visitors including those with limited mobility and those accompanying them, with the exception of the Mezzanine Gallery.